 In zone 7b, I start my heirloom Shishito peppers indoors at the end of February or early March, begin hardening them off toward the end of April, and set them in the ground around Mother’s Day.
 They are compact plants – around 2×2 feet – and are prolific producers, making them an excellent choice for everyone from market growers to container gardeners.
 In my area the peppers start ripening at the end of July, with substantial harvests beginning in August.

 Shishito peppers can be eaten raw, but I mostly serve them cooked: fried with tempura batter, stuffed, added to garlic bread or pizza, in aioli, or even pickled.
 My favorite preparation of all, though, has a flavor profile that recalls that salad my husband had long ago: Roasted Shishito Peppers with Honey and Smoked Sea Salt.
-The smoked salt stands in for the bacon since I prefer a vegetarian version – if you don’t have any on hand, regular sea salt or a splash of Tamari sauce will also be delicious.
+The smoked salt stands in for the bacon since I prefer a vegetarian version – Maldon sea salt (smoked OR regular) is a nice choice that adds flavor AND crunch.
+If you don’t have any on hand, regular sea salt, Kosher salt or a splash of Tamari sauce will also be delicious.
 Roasted Shishito peppers can be eaten numerous ways: as is for a snack, served with dip or dressing (they pair well with tahini dressing), as an addition to a grain dish, etc. A squeeze of lemon is a nice touch, too.

 This recipe for Roasted Shishito Peppers with Honey and Smoked Sea Salt is fast and easy; 10 minutes from start to finish.
 If you prefer, you can char the peppers in a skillet on the stove top instead of roasting them.
 If Shishito peppers aren’t available, this recipe works with Spanish Padron peppers.